 • No compliance documentation: If the vendor can’t show SOC 2 certification or documented bias safeguards, your legal team will have questions - and they should.

-For a side-by-side breakdown of how the top platforms stack up against these criteria, see our complete guide to the 12 best AI recruiting tools in 2026.
+Side-by-side breakdowns of how the top platforms stack up are in our complete guide to the 12 best AI recruiting tools in 2026.

 What Are the Biggest Concerns About AI in Hiring?

-Only 26% of job applicants trust AI to fairly evaluate them, according to a 2025 Gartner survey of 2,918 candidates.
-That trust gap is real, and any team implementing AI recruiting needs to address it directly.
+Just 26% of job applicants trust AI to fairly evaluate them, per a 2025 Gartner survey of 2,918 candidates.
+That trust gap is real, and any team rolling out AI-powered hiring needs to address it directly.
 Here are the three most common concerns - and what the data actually shows.

 Candidate Trust